Contributed By Von Wobeser y Sierra, SC

 Settlement agreements certified by a judge or an authorised mediator, under the Law of Alternative Justice for the Federal District, are enforced through an independent summary proceeding or by initiating the enforcement stage before the judge who originally heard the case.
 The proceedings are designed to be abbreviated and efficient, and injunctive measures are available.

-The only way to set aside a settlement agreement is to file a lawsuit asking a judge to declare the agreement null and void.
+In principle, a settlement agreement can only be set aside by filing a lawsuit asking a judge to declare the agreement null and void.
 The circumstances in which a settlement may be set aside are limited, because the law recognises settlement agreements as being fully enforceable.
-It would only be possible if the party seeking to set aside the settlement agreement alleges, for example, that there was fraud or violence, or that the person who signed the agreement had no powers of representation, etc. The parties may jointly modify the settlement agreement at any time.
+It would only be possible if the party seeking to set aside the settlement agreement alleges, for example, that there was fraud or violence, or that the person who signed the agreement had no powers of representation.
+The parties may jointly modify the settlement agreement at any time.

-Compensatory damages under Mexican law must be a direct and immediate consequence of the breach of contract or illegal act (Article 2110 of the Civil Code for the Federal District).
+Compensatory damages under Mexican law must be a direct and immediate consequence of a breach of contract or an illegal act (Article 2110 of the Civil Code for the Federal District).
 Pain and suffering damages (moral damages) are also available as a remedy.
+In 2014, the Supreme Court introduced a particular notion of punitive damages for certain specific cases.

 The mechanism to enforce a judgment depends on the nature of the decision.
 First, if the order refers to a monetary payment to the prevailing party, these decisions can only be enforced through the seizure of assets.
 That seizure can be made through attachment proceedings or through a new summary action, which is a separate trial and can be filed before a different court (Articles 400, 407 and 421 of the Federal Code of Civil Procedure).

-If the decision involves an order against the losing party to do something that only he is capable of doing, such as executing a contract, the judge can sign the contract in lieu of the party if that party refuses to comply with the order (Article 421 of the Federal Code of Civil Procedure).
+If the decision involves an order against the losing party to do something that only they are capable of doing, such as executing a contract, the judge can sign the contract in lieu of the party if that party refuses to comply with the order (Article 421 of the Federal Code of Civil Procedure).

-Finally, if the losing party is obliged to perform an obligation that someone else can do and he refuses to comply with the order, a third party can be designated to perform the obligation at the expense of the losing party (Article 421 of the Federal Code of Civil Procedure).
+Finally, if the losing party is obliged to perform an obligation that someone else can do and they refuse to comply with the order, a third party can be designated to perform the obligation at the expense of the losing party (Article 421 of the Federal Code of Civil Procedure).

 Foreign judgments are recognised and enforced in Mexico (Article 569 of the Federal Code of Civil Procedure).
 Mexico is a party to the Inter-American Convention on Extraterritorial Validity of Foreign Judgments and Arbitral Awards, and accordingly foreign judgments are enforced, provided that:

-Under Mexican law, there is only one level of appeal.
+In other specific cases (for example, summary proceedings), there might be only one level of appeal, unless the value of the claim is below a certain threshold.
 Appeals against an order issued by a district court go to a single-judge circuit court, and appeals against an order issued by a local first instance judge go to a collegiate court.
-However, in some types of proceedings it is not possible to appeal the judgment (for example, summary commercial actions) and the law establishes a minimum claim value for the judgment to be appealable.
-That amount is currently around USD35,000 (Article 1339 of the Commerce Code).

 An appeal against a final judgment must be filed within nine days of the judgment being notified to the party.
-An appeal may be filed by the losing party, by the wining party who did not obtain damages and lost profits, costs or other ancillary claim, or by a third interested party.
+An appeal may be filed by the losing party, by the wining party who did not obtain damages and lost profits, costs or other ancillary claim, or by an interested third party.

 The appeal must be filed before the judge that issued the order, expressing all the grievances arising from the judgment.
 The judge then gives the opposing party the opportunity to make allegations, and finally sends the appeal to the superior court.
 Once the superior court receives the appeal, it confirms the admission and summons the party for a final judgment.

 The appeals court may review any alleged violation of the applicable law.
-There is no re-hearing, but if the appeals court determines that there was a violation that had an impact on the judgment, it may reassess the claims and the evidence produced, and issue a new judgment.
+Typically, there is no re-hearing.
+If the appeals court determines that there was a violation that had an impact on the judgment, it may reassess the claims and the evidence produced, and issue a new judgment.
+However, if the appeals court considers that certain evidence shall be taken, it might order a re-hearing.

 New issues or arguments that were not explored at first instance cannot be introduced at an appeal.